tobiasackels/ackels-lab/content/publications/index.md

 **The Maps they are a-changin’: Plasticity in Odor Representation in Interneurons**
 **Ackels T.** and Schaefer A.T.
 *Nature Neuroscience* (News and Views) 20 (2), 128–129 (2017)  [[PDF](https://ackelslab.com/uploads/pdf/Ackels_Schaefer_NatNeur_2017.pdf)] [[DOI](http://doi.org/10.1038/nn.4484)] [[PubMed](https://pubmed.ncbi.nlm.nih.gov/28127039/)]

+*All pdf files provided on this site are for personal use only.
+They may not be reposted without the explicit permission of the copyright holder.
+All persons copying this information will adhere to the terms and constraints invoked by each author's copyright.*